Opportunities in the Life Sciences Sector for Software Developers

 Don’t underestimate the importance of soft skills.
-Interpersonal skills, in particular, let the potential employer visualise the roles and duties you can perform, not just the technical capabilities you have.
+Interpersonal skills, in particular, let the potential employer visualize the roles and duties you can perform, not just the technical capabilities you have.

-Your CV should include detail, but don’t be repetitive and make sure you write succinctly.
+Your CV should include detail, but make sure you write succinctly.
 It is important you strike the right balance between presenting an accurate picture of your experience and capabilities while not going overboard.